Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

 \subsection{Scytonemins}

-In 1849, Swiss botanist Carl N\"{a}geli noted yellowish-brown cyanobacterial sheath coloration (N\"{a}geli, 1849), and in 1877 coined the name ``scytonemin'' for the color-producing pigment (N\"{a}geli and Schwenderer, 1877).
-Although occasionally mentioned in scientific papers during the twentieth century, scytonemin was not isolated until 1991 when Garcia-Pichel and Castenholz (1991) first made a more extensive study of the compound.
-Proteau et al. (1993) elucidated the chemical structure of scytonemin, which proved to be a completely novel indolic-phenolic dimeric structure unique among all hitherto known natural organic substances.
-The carbon skeleton of this novel eight-ring homodimeric molecule was given the trivial name ``the scytoneman skeleton'' (Proteau et al., 1993).
-Already in 1994, another scytoneman-type molecule was isolated from the cyanobacterium \textit{Nostoc commune}, and termed ``nostodione A'' (Kobayashi et al., 1994).
-Thus far, four additional substances with a scytoneman-type molecular structure, or a structure derived from it, have been isolated from cyanobacteria: dimethoxyscytonemin, tetramethoxyscytonemin, scytonine (Bultel-Ponc\'{e} et al., 2004) and scytonemin-imine (Grant and Louda, 2013); for which, in this review, we use the colloquial terms ``scytonemins'' or ``scytoneman pigments''.
+Scytonemin was first described in the 19th century by Swiss botanist Carl N\"{a}geli (N\"{a}geli, 1849; N\"{a}geli and Schwenderer, 1877) but was not isolated until 1991 when Garcia-Pichel and Castenholz (1991) made a more in-depth study of the compound.
+Proteau et al. (1993) determined the eight-ring, indolic-phenolic, homodimeric structure of scytonemin, which proved to be a completely novel structure unique among all hitherto known natural organic substances.
+For the carbon skeleton of this molecule they gave the trivial name ``the scytoneman skeleton''.
+Thus far, four additional substances with a scytoneman-type molecular structure have been isolated from cyanobacteria: dimethoxyscytonemin, tetramethoxyscytonemin, scytonine (Bultel-Ponc\'{e} et al., 2004) and scytonemin-imine (Grant and Louda, 2013); for which, in this review, we use the colloquial terms ``scytonemins'' or ``scytoneman pigments''.